infinit10/bitespeed-prob-stmt/README.md

 - `/src`: Root folder of application.
   - `/src/index.js`: The server bootstrap file.
 - `/db`: Handles the database connection logic and model definitions.
+  - Using SQLite as the database.
+For CLI operations refer to `https://sqlite.org/cli.html`
 - `/routes`: Handles various routes defined in `.routes.js` files.
 - `/services`: Contains the business logic of the application.
 - `/utils`: Contains helper functions used throughout the project.